 One way of dealing with a current account deficit is to devalue the exchange rate – this would make exports cheaper and imports more expensive leading to a fall in demand.
 This would (in theory at least) improve the current account deficit.

 The current account should, in theory, balance the capital account; in other words, a deficit on the current account should be offset by a surplus on the capital account.

 Grab the resources you need!

-If you’re studying for your CII R02 exam, and you’re starting to get anxious at the thought of sitting the exam, grab our free taster to try out one of Brand Financial Training’s mock papers for yourself.
+If you’re studying for your CII R02 exam, and your confidence is a bit deflated, grab our free taster to try out one of Brand Financial Training’s mock papers for yourself.
 Click the link to download the R02 mock paper taster now!